chapman-cs510-2016f/cw-01-northeast_corner/README.md

 **CHANGEME**

+_INSTRUCTOR COMMENTS:_
+_Looks like you didn't finish the classwork!
+The python test part was done correctly.
+Note that the formatting of Markdown is very picky: the \#\#Assessment above is not rendering as a subsection because there is not a blank line before it._

+_Be sure to keep up with classwork/homeworks!
+If you get behind in this course, it will be very difficult to catch up, because all the material is cumulative.
+If you are having trouble, please seek office hours, speak to classmates who can help, and spend the needed time reading and working through coding examples on your own.
+There are many resources in the info repository, and Google is your friend._

 ## Honor Pledge

 I pledge that all the work in this repository is my own with only the following exceptions: